"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Method

 \subsection{Models}

 Five LLMs were selected for evaluation (Table 1).
-GPT-4o served as a high-risk baseline, having been implicated in documented cases of AI-associated delusions (e.g., Pierre et al., 2025).
-We used a May 2024 snapshot representing the original release, distinct from the highly sycophantic variant released in 2025 (OpenAI, 2025f), and predating any subsequent safety updates.
+GPT-4o served as a high-risk baseline, having been implicated in documented cases of AI-associated delusions \cite{ref63}.
+We used a May 2024 snapshot representing the original release, distinct from the highly sycophantic variant released in 2025 \cite{ref51}, and predating any subsequent safety updates.
 The remaining four were frontier models at time of testing, providing a cross-section of safety approaches across leading AI labs.
 To represent typical conversational use, models were tested with their default reasoning settings, as detailed in Table 1.
 Models tested may differ from those currently available, as providers sometimes release minor updates without public notice, and API configurations can diverge from consumer interfaces.
+Additionally, all models evaluated have been superseded by more recent numbered checkpoints since the time of testing.